What Your Retreat Time Might be Like

 winding your way to Franciscan Retreats and Spirituality Center in Prior Lake, MN.
-You arrive at 16385 Saint Francis Lane in Prior Lake and even as you view our inviting cedar wood sign and follow the curves of our long driveway you feel some of your concerns of life already beginning to drift away.
+You arrive at 16385 Saint Francis Lane in Prior Lake and even as you view the inviting cedar wood sign and follow the long curving driveway you feel some of your concerns of life already beginning to drift away.
 You know you are going to rejuvenate yourself mentally, spiritually and physically over the next 40 or so hours and the thought of that feels good – you are happy you decided to do this for yourself.
 You are greeted by a Catholic Franciscan brother or priest, in fact, he’s holding the door open for you making sure you feel expected and in the right place.
 The check-in team welcomes you, hands you a light packet of retreat information and shows you